grnet/e-diplomata/reference/TYPES.md

 ```

 In the Diplomata protocol, two keys are needed: one El-Gamal key ("ecc") for
-commiting, producing proofs, signing etc., and one NaCl key for
+commiting, signing etc., and one NaCl key ("nacl") for
 symmetric encryption.
 These are organized in the following
 extended key structure: